Okay, I'll tell you what I got going on here, folks.

 He had his big Nike deal before he went over there.

-So we won more medals at this Olympics than we have ever won on foreign soil, but we uh we didn't we didn't we didn't acquit ourselves, apparently, in terms of character and deportment.
+So we won more medals at this Olympics than we have ever won on foreign soil, but we didn't acquit ourselves, apparently, in terms of character and deportment.

-Um we had a couple people did, but I mean, uh I guess most of the athletes did, but there were just enough of the big names, like one woman, I guess a skier or a snowboarder or or some such sport, um, apparently was on her way to winning the gold and decided to show boat right before the finish line and fell and and and lost her gold medal, something like that.
+We had a couple people did, but I mean, I guess most of the athletes did, but there were just enough of the big names, like one woman, a skier or a snowboarder or some such sport, apparently was on her way to winning the gold and decided to showboat right before the finish line and fell and lost her gold medal, something like that.

-And that's strictly the the uh uh I think the the coming full circle of this new sports culture that we have on on television.
+And that's strictly the, I think, the coming full circle of this new sports culture that we have on television.

-I lost interest for the Olympics, you know, when we beat the Russians, and we had no enemy in the Olympics.
+I lost interest for the Olympics when we beat the Russians, and we had no enemy in the Olympics.

-If Al Qaeda had a team, you can bet that uh that I would be watching.
+If Al-Qaeda had a team, you can bet that I would be watching.

-Um the number sure sounds good in the context, it looks good on paper.
+The number sure sounds good in the context and looks good on paper.

 Trouble is the Americans have given fans more reason to wince than cheer.

-Uh and she goes on to describe some of um what she uh feels was was jerk behavior.
+And she goes on to describe some of what she feels was jerk behavior.

-Um course the question is were they acting like jerks or were they acting like modern athletes have been inspired to act in order to draw attention to themselves.
+And of course, the question is: were they acting like jerks or were they acting like modern athletes have been inspired to act in order to draw attention to themselves?

-Because most of the money athletes make to the big ones uh make them endorsement.
+Because most of the money athletes make that are the big ones, make them endorsement.

-Now that's that baseball's not necessarily true, but uh at a lot of sports, uh the big money is not made for competing.
+Now, baseball is not necessarily true, but a lot of sports, the big money is not made for competing.

-Yeah, I mean you have to that has to be the root of getting the big money, but uh anyway, I just I had to share that with you because I I uh it seems like every everybody writing about these Olympics, and I have not so I haven't watched them and you know what I think about the the print media but it seems like everything being written about this suggests that our team was a bunch of jerks was a bunch of immature little ne'er do wells that embarrassed the media there to cover the big Olympic story.
+And you know what I think about the print media, but it seems like everything being written about this suggests that our team was a bunch of jerks, was a bunch of immature little ne'er-do-wells that embarrassed the media there to cover the big Olympic story.

-Alright a quick timeout we'll be back and continue get to your phone calls right after this and we are back great to have you with us Rush Limbaugh serving humanity here on the one and only EIB network.
+Great to have you with us, Rush Limboss, serving humanity here on the one and only EIB network.

 And this story happened on that Wednesday of Cheney Shooting Week, and then it was a couple days later that it blew up.

-of Seattle and PO Ports Limited that's the that's the Brits on Monday P and O shareholders approved the sale for six point eight billion dollars of its maritime terminals and ferries to Dubai Portsworld lifting the uh United Arab Emirates Company into the top three marine terminal operators on Monday so it would have sale was consummated I guess on the thirteenth of February and it wasn't until the uh seventeenth that all hell broke loose uh on the story.
+On Monday, PO shareholders approved the sale for $6.8 billion of its maritime terminals and ferries to Dubai Ports World, lifting the United Arab Emirates Company into the top three marine terminal operators on Monday.

 Great.